Punar Milan

 Punar Milan is a 1940 Bollywood film directed by Najam Naqvi and written by Saradindu Bandopadhyay.
-Kishore Sahu and Snehaprabha Pradhan played the lead roles in the movie.
+Kishore Sahu and Snehprabha Pradhan played the lead roles in the movie.

 Plot

 Dr. Mohan belongs to an affluent, Brahmin family.
 On the day of his marriage to Shobhna, a question is raised about his caste.
 Upon repeated demands, Mohan admits that he does belong to a lower caste.
 Everyone is shocked, and the marriage is cancelled, leaving Mohan's family to wonder as to why he claims to be an untouchable person.